peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/README.md

 - Handling Personally Identifiable Information (PII - information that can help identify a person) data can be a mess since deleted/inactive users get carried forward

 ### The compactness vs usability tradeoff

+There is a lot of tradeoffs here and a lot of it goes back to the `OLTP` and `OLAP` systems and the differences there.
+The most usable tables are ones where the identifiers have dimensions are easy to use.
+You can easily `WHERE` and `GROUPBY` them.
+These types of tables are more analytics focused, and hence used by consumers who are less technical in the `OLAP` cube layer.

+On the flipside, you have the most compact tables (i.e. not human readable).
+They are compressed to be as small as possible and cannot be queried directly until they're decoded.
+In other words, a compact table can just have the identifier as well as a blob of bytes given that the table has been compressed using a compression codex.
+Hence, in order to read the data you need to first decompress and decode it in order to use it for analytics.
+From an operation perspective it makes sense so as to minimise the network IO (e.g. In the AirBnB app when you request availability calendar data, you receive a compact table which can be decoded by the app itself - this approach reduces the network IO but is not suitable for analytics).
+These types of tables are more software engineering focused for production level data, hence you would use this type of table in online systems where latency and data volumes matter a lot.
+Consumers are usually highly technical.

+There is a middle ground between the most compact and most usable table, which is where you use `ARRAY`, `MAP` and `STRUCT` to crunch the data down a little bit, but its a little bit harder to query.
+These types of tables are used in upstream staging / master data where the majority of  consumers are other data engineers.